JuliaIPU/IPUToolkit.jl/README.md

 ## Requirements

-We currently require `1.6` (only this minor version is supported), GCC 10 as compiler (it requires support for the C++20 standard), and the Poplar SDK v1.3.0 and v2.0.0.
+We currently require `1.6` (only this minor version is supported), GCC 10 as compiler (it requires support for the C++20 standard), and the Poplar SDK v1.3.0 or v2.0.0.
 Other versions of the Poplar SDK are not currently supported.

 ## Installation